ReSwift/ReSwift/README.md

 #About Swift Flow

+**This library is a pre-release.
+Expect missing docs and breaking API changes.**

 Swift Flow is a [Redux](https://github.com/rackt/redux)-like implementation of the unidirectional data flow architecture in Swift.
+It embraces a unidirectional data flow that only allows state mutations through declarative actions.

 It relies on a few principles:
 - **The Store** stores your entire app state in the form of a single data structure.
 This state can only be modified by dispatching Actions to the store.
 Whenever the state in the store changes, the store will notify all observers.